 You should be looking out for what is called a spring bar.
 This spring bar usually passes through the loop of the strap part connects to where the shoulders of the watch sit.

 - Using the watch spring bar tool, put the forked end between the band and shoulders, you can do this from any side.

 - Apply gentle pressure, and gently push away until you feel the spring bar release the strap from the watch.

 This spring bar, when in place extends to hold the strap in place, releasing that pressure allows for you to remove the spring bar.

 You can use a flat head screw driver or a paperclip at your own risk.
 The spring bar tool is designed to minimise risk and make this task easier.

-When the spring bar has released the strap, remove the spring bar from the strap and put to one side.
+When the spring bar has released the strap from the watch, remove the spring bar from the strap and put to one side.
 Place it somewhere on the towel or put it in a pot so you don’t lose it.

 Repeat the process for both sides of the watch strap until both parts of the strap have been removed.

 Fitting a new leather watch strap

 To fit the new strap, it basically involves doing the above process, but backwards.